easternstarlinz/Paulthon/PAULTHON_README.txt

 ----------------------------------------------------------------------------------

-If I were to form a mutually beneficial partership with a Portfolio Manager, what could I offer in exchange for their stock specific knowledge and event timeline?
+What can I offer PMs/analysts in exchange for their domain knowledge?
     - Option Flows for their symbols and my insights
-    - Betas for all Symbols
+    - Betas, Stock Graphs
     - System for organizing stock events, mutually shared.

-Potential Relationships:
+Relationships:
     - Andrew Han
     - Jay Cecil
-    - Ray Kim
-    - Mike Ferrier
-    -

-Questions:
-    - If they are employed elsewhere, can I monetarily pay them?